 the final aggregate

-present the main points in a concise form
+briefly present the main points of something

 I recently wrote about a fun blog called LolMyThesis, in which self-deprecating students

 their research findings in a single sentence.Slate (Jan 23, 2014)

 North Korean migrants and defectors returned by China regularly faced torture, detention,